Concepts

 Route Rules

 An ordered list of match → action pairs.
-Each rule selects traffic by:
+Each rule can match traffic by:

 - List membership — IP is in a named ipset/nftset